Our Audience and Impact

-The monthly audience to The Conversation Australia is 5.4 million unique users onsite, and 14.8 million through republication.
+The monthly audience of The Conversation Australia & New Zealand is approximately 4 million unique users onsite, and 13.8 million page views including republication.

-The monthly audience across all Conversation editions is 14 million unique users onsite, and 42 million through republication.
+The monthly audience across all Conversation editions is approximately 11.4 million unique users onsite, and 40 million page views including republication.

 Our readers are an even split between male (54%) and female (45%).
 We reach an audience across a broad spectrum of age and professions, with more than 40% of readers under 44 years old.
 83% of readers are non-academic which supports our vision of sharing academic knowledge direct with the public.
 The other main sectors represented in readership are teachers (15%), healthcare/medical (12%), and government/policy (10%).